goderich/dissertation/dissertation.md

 Matu'uwal *kahabaag* and Skikun *qabax* 'all' do not correspond regularly, but are similar enough for a possible connection.
 Final /g/ in Matu'uwal regularly corresponds to Skikun /x/, and the initial /q/ in Skikun would be a regular application of dorsal harmony before a pharyngeal fricative (see @sec:proto-atayal-to-sk for more information on dorsal harmony in Skikun).
 The irregularities are the additional vowel /a/ in Matu'uwal and the lack of a segment corresponding to /h/ from *kahabaag* in Skikun *qabax*.

 The verb ***m**agal* 'to take (AV)' is the same in all Atayal dialects in its Actor Voice form (barring -l > -n mergers), but suffixed forms are slightly different: *ʔal**un*** in Matu'uwal and Skikun, and *gal**un*** elsewhere.
 Here it is not certain that the Matu'uwal and Skikun form is an innovation, but it is a likely scenario.
-Substituting a glottal stop for initial \<g\> is a male register derivation strategy, and it may have been used in PV/LV forms of this verb.
+Substituting a glottal stop for initial /g/ is a male register derivation strategy, and it may have been used in PV/LV forms of this verb.

 Matu'uwal *lalbiŋ* and Skikun *ləbiŋ* 'sweet' reflect a historical \*l, but Squliq *səbiŋ*, Plngawan *cacibiŋ*, and Klesan *cəbiŋ* reflect historical \*c as the initial consonant of the root.
 This is not a unique occurrence of this correspondence, and it is found in other words in the Atayalic family, always in word-initial position: Matu'uwal and Skikun *lumiq*, Plngawan *lumiʔ*, Klesan *lumi* 'body louse', cf. Squliq *sumiq*, Seediq *cumiq*; Plngawan *ciŋas*, Truku Seediq *siŋas* 'food debris (stuck between teeth)', cf. Toda Seediq *liŋas*; Proto-Atayal \*c*um*abuʔ 'to wrap', cf. Seediq *l**əm**abu*.
 The change is sporadic, and it affects a different group of dialects in each case.
 The original sound was likely \*l in all cases, based on Proto-Austronesian correspondences, e.g. \*Ciŋas 'food debris' (although the correspondence of PAn \*s is irregular here, see @sec:pan-to-proto-atayal).
 The PAn etyma \*CəbuS 'sugarcane' and \*CuməS 'body louse' are likely related to possible Proto-Atayalic \*cəbiŋ and \*cumiq, but with the rime of the final syllable replaced using male register derivational morphology.
 The change of \*c to \*l would come later, though it is not necessarily related to gender register morphology.

 #### Shared innovations between Squliq and Skikun {#sec:shared-innovations-sq-sk}

 Care must be taken when discussing shared lexical innovations of any dialect with Squliq, due to the latter's immense influence on smaller dialects.
 It is possible that some of the lexical items presented in this section are in fact loaned by Skikun from Squliq, and not shared innovations.
-That being said, there are no items in my wordlist that were unambiguously borrowed from Squliq into Skikun: there no instances of rhotacism or an \<s\> where a \<c\> would be expected.
-The only possible exception is Skikun *kəsyux* 'to borrow', cf. Squliq *kəsyuw*, but even here Skikun has final \<x\>, a reflex of historical \*g, which was lost in Squliq.
+That being said, there are no items in my wordlist that were unambiguously borrowed from Squliq into Skikun: there no instances of rhotacism or an /s/ where a \<c\> /t͡s/ would be expected.
+The only possible exception is Skikun *kəsyux* 'to borrow', cf. Squliq *kəsyuw*, but even here Skikun has final /x/, a reflex of historical \*g, which was lost in Squliq.

 Lexical innovations shared between Squliq and Skikun are presented in @tbl:lex-innovations-sk-sq, with three other Atayal dialects given for comparison.